GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   >- A TechPass account is provisioned for you and is in pending state.
   >- We'll send the TechPass onboarding email to activate the account.
 This email is valid only for 30 days and will have your TechPass account or log in ID.
   >- Your TechPass log in ID's domain will be ``techpass.gov.sg```.
-  >- You will receive the initial password via SMS to the registered mobile number.
+  >- You will receive the initial password by SMS to the registered mobile number.

   >
   > **If SEED provisioning is approved**: